queens-satellite-team/Space-School/lab2/lab2.md

 ![TMP36 Pinout V1](https://github.com/queens-satellite-team/Space-School/blob/bb1df16b5dcc6b585fb614fad82e5aceec367c11/lab2/lab2-images/tmp36-pinout-v1.png) ![TMP36 Pinout V2](https://github.com/queens-satellite-team/Space-School/blob/bb1df16b5dcc6b585fb614fad82e5aceec367c11/lab2/lab2-images/tmp36-pinout-v2.png)

 ### 1.2.3 Voltage to Temperature Equation
 We know that this sensor has a linear relationship between its input and output.
-This means that we can model the input and output by the equation `y = mx + b`, where y is the temperature in °C and x is the Vout of the sensor.
+This means that we can model the input and output by the equation `y = mx + b`, where y is the temperature in °C and x is the output voltage (Vout) of the sensor.
 We know from looking at the datasheet that our (m) value will be (10mV / °C), so all we are left is to determine our offset or (b) value.

 To find the offset (b) value we want to look for a graph of the output characteristics of the sensor.
 Fortunately, what we are looking for exactly can be found on top of page 4.